 The U.S. Food and Drug Administration issues all EU export certificates for collagen and gelatin for human consumption.
 FDA will only issue certificates to exporters that have been included in the EU approved list of collagen and gelatin establishments.
 The collagen and gelatin certificates of Commission Decision 2003/863 continue to be valid for bovine and porcine material.
+More information on the product definitions, the documentary requirements, and the process for establishment listing for collagen and gelatin is available from Collagen and Gelatin Export Lists | FDA.

 For shelf-stable composite products containing only gelatin, collagen or highly refined products of meat origin as processed meat ingredient (such as chondroitin sulphate, hyaluronic acid, other hydrolyzed cartilage products, chitosan, glucosamine, rennet, isinglass and amino acids), the EU requires a private attestation as set out in Annex V to Commission Implementing Regulation 2020/2235.
+However, the EU will start to require a certificate for exports of shelf-stable composite products containing bovine gelatin and collagen as of 29 January 2025.

 Non-shelf stable composite products that contain gelatin, collagen, or highly refined products must be accompanied by an official certificate.
 Bulgaria imports such products from the Unites States and border officials strictly follow the above regulations.